When will Boris Johnson give another Covid announcement?

 Covid announcement: When will Boris Johnson give another update?

-PM says no further social restrictions for now as Omicron infections hit record high
+PM says no further social restrictions for now as Omicron infections remain high

 Boris Johnson has already been forced to introduce social restrictions to combat the new Omicron variant of the coronavirus and rocketing infection numbers in January could ultimately see him forced to tighten them still further.